cronvel/spellcast/doc/events.md

 	* url `string` this is the URL of the sound to play Multiple sounds may be played at any time.
 If the client supports sounds, it is recommended to support at least 2 channels.

-* texturePack (uid, data): defines a texture pack (if the client is capable) to be used later (e.g. on a sprite), where:
+* texturePack (gSceneId, textureUid, data): defines a texture pack (if the client is capable) to be used later (e.g. on a sprite), where:
-	* uid `string` the texture pack unique ID to use (a combination of the ID and the theme)
+	* textureUid `string` the texture pack unique ID to use (a combination of the ID and the theme)
 	* data `object` the texture pack data, where:
 	!SHOULD BE DOCUMENTED!